piragna1/financial-advisor/README.md

-# financial-advisor-
-Internship in Solvd. company's LABA program for NodeJS backend development.
+# Financial advisor: a personal project for Solvd. company's LABA program.

 ## Table of Contents